liuandy1207/notes/topics/c/style.md

 It is better style to have multiple small assertions rather than one big compound assertion.

 ### Common Side Effects
-Write "**may**" in front of a side effect if it is not guarenteed to occur.
+Write "**may**" in front of a side effect if it is not guarenteed to occur. <br>
+Avoid having more than one side effect per expression.
 - reads from the console
 - prints to the console
 - mutates *POINTER